Exercise 3¶

 helloworld-controller-manager 1/1 1 1 12m

-Now you see the two two created hello-samples.
+Now you see the two two created hello-sample

 oc delete hello hello-sample -n operator-helloworld-system